stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 ## Alternatives considered

-The following alternatives have been considered:
+The following alternatives have been considered.
+Note that the first three alternatives use features of the current Swift language and do not demand any change to the language.

 ### Alternative 1: Use `if let` to ensure a non-optional sequence